e6a5/word-of-the-day/README.md

  The government is attempting to solve the debt crisis through spending cuts.

  Definition: a time of great danger, difficulty or doubt when problems must be solved or important decisions must be made

+ ### intense /ɪnˈtens/ (adj)

+ Example:

+ They watched with intense interest -> very great, very strong

+ There is intense competition for the top jobs -> serious and often involving a lot of action in a short period of time

+ He's very intense about everything -> having or showing very strong feelings, opinions or thoughts about somebody/something